ktor-doc-jp/ktor-doc-jp/pages/features/static-content.md

     class: io.ktor.routing.Routing
 ---

 Ktor has built-in support for serving static content.
-This can come in useful when wanting to serve style sheets, scripts, images, etc.
+This can come in useful when you want to serve style sheets, scripts, images, etc.

 {% include feature.html %}

 ### Specifying Files and Folders

-Using the `static` function we can tell Ktor that we want certain URIs to be treated as static contents and also define where the contents resides.
+Using the `static` function, we can tell Ktor that we want certain URIs to be treated as static content and also define where the content resides.
 All content is relative to the current working directory.
 See [Defining a custom root folder](#defining-a-custom-root-folder) to set a different root.

 ```kotlin